our guide to the val d'orcia

 The landscape that causes visitors to pause to admire its beauty also plays a role in some of the region’s finest ingredients.
 The gently-rolling clay hills are home to the flocks of sheep whose milk becomes Pecorino, the versatile cheese whose flavour is determined by its aging and various added ingredients such as peppercorns, chillies or truffles.
 From the forests on and around Monte Amiata instead come Tartufi, truffles, and the Porcini mushrooms which appear with Pici, the thick hand-rolled spaghetti popular in this area.
 Further bounty of the woods are Castagne, chestnuts; while they are roasted over the fire and sold during the cooler seasons in most town centres, they are also incorpoated in stews and meat dishes and the flour contributes to Castagnaccia, a chestnut cake featuring pine nuts, rosemary and raisins.

 Other menu favorites include Ribollita, a thick soup utilizing leftover bread, beans and vegetables and Fiori di zucca ripieni, zucchini flowers stuffed with ricotta cheese and herbs.
-Those with a sweet tooth will likely favor Ricciarelli, the lozenge-shaped almond and candied orange rind biscuits or chewy Panforte, the spicy cake utilizing fruit, nuts and the honey for which Montalcino is famous.
+Those with a sweet tooth will likely favor Ricciarelli, the lozenge-shaped almond and candied orange rind biscuits or chewy Panforte, the spicy cake utilizing fruit, nuts and Montalcino’s famous honey.

 Occasions at which to try these dishes and others include: Montalcino’s Sagra del Tordo in mid-August and Honey Week in mid-September, Vivo d’Orcia’s Polenta Festival in July or Mushroom and Chestnut Festival in early October, and San Giovanni d’Asso’s White Truffle Market in November.